 - From airport to city centre: Once you leave the airport, there are many yellow (or white) taxi cars waiting for you.
 All of them have pretty the same prices to get you to your hotel, so do not worry about taking it.
 The price should be about 600-700 CZK (or approx. 25-30 €).
 While more expensive, it is more comfortable than public transport.

 - How much to pay?
 Do ask your driver the price before you board.
 In the historical centre itself, the price should not be more than 200-300 CZK (10-15 €).
 Or even less.
 If he wants you to pay more, just walk away.
-Once in the car, always watch the taximeter.
-If the price goes rapidly up, something is wrong 🙂 Just for the comparison, the prices are regulated and topped to 28 CZK/km.
-So the total price should rise by 1 CZK every 2-6 seconds, depending of actual speed.

 - Take only cars marked as “taxi“.
 It means, there is the driver’s name, license number and prices printed or displayed on/in the car.
 It’s not a good idea to take one of those yellow cabs without any printing, only with taxi lamp on the top.

 Yes, there are pickpockets – like in any other city with the streams of tourists.
 Mostly it’s quite simple – just take care of all your belongings.
-Especially when you’re admiring the vast beauty of old buildings, taking lovely pictures or trying to familiarize with the squiggles on you map.
+Especially when you’re admiring the vast beauty of old buildings, taking lovely pictures or trying to familiarize with the squiggles on your map.

-For example, the best sockets for pickpockets to pickpocket your locket pocket is tucket of Prague Castle, exquisite panorama of statues on Charles Bridge or rather crowded Old Town Square with picturesque historical sights.
+For example, the best sockets for pickpockets to pickpocket your locket pocket is tucket of Prague Castle, an exquisite panorama of statues on Charles Bridge or rather crowded Old Town Square with picturesque historical sights.
 Simply, places with lots of people.
 They dress like you, so it is very difficult also for officers to spot them.

-Just support the licensed guides, please 🙂
+Just support the licensed guides, please. 🙂

-One more thing…
+One more thing… Toilets in Prague 🙂